-(i) a fixed component equal to \$242.0 million during the first year of the Penn Master Lease, and thereafter escalated annually by 2%, subject to a cap that would cause the preceding year's adjusted revenue to rent ratio (as it will be defined in the Penn Master Lease) for the properties in the aggregate not to fall below 1.8:1.
-This fixed component was equal to \$242.2 million in 2015; plus

-(ii) an additional fixed component equal to \$86.1 million.
+- (i) a fixed component during the first year of the Penn Master Lease, and thereafter escalated annually by 2%, subject to a cap that would cause the preceding year's adjusted revenue to rent ratio (as it will be defined in the Penn Master Lease) for the properties in the aggregate not to fall below 1.8:1.
+This fixed component was equal to \$251.6 million in the year ended December 31, 2015; plus - (ii) an additional fixed component equal to \$89.3 million in the year ended December 31, 2015.

-A variable percentage rent component that is calculated as follows and was equal to \$105.6 million in 2015:
+A variable percentage rent component that is calculated as follows and was equal to \$93.0 million in the year ended December 31, 2015:

-(iii) Percentage Rent (other than Hollywood Casino Columbus and Hollywood Casino Toledo): Fixed amount for the first 5 years.
-An adjustment will be recorded every five years to establish a new fixed amount for the next five-year period based on the average actual net revenues of Penn from the facilities (other than Hollywood Casino Columbus and Hollywood Casino Toledo) during the five year period then ended (and calculated by multiplying 4% by the excess (if any) of (i) the average net revenues for the trailing five-year period over (ii) 50% of the 2013 projected net revenues).

-(iv) Percentage Rent (other than Hollywood Casino Columbus and Hollywood Casino Toledo): Variable amount, determined monthly, based on 20% of the excess of Penn's actual net revenues from Hollywood Casino Columbus and Hollywood Casino Toledo of the month then ended over 50% of 1/12 of the 2013 projected net revenues.
+- (iii) Percentage Rent (other than Hollywood Casino Columbus and Hollywood Casino Toledo): Fixed amount for the first 5 years.
+An adjustment will be recorded every five years to establish a new fixed amount for the next five-year period based on the average actual net revenues of Penn from the facilities (other than Hollywood Casino Columbus and Hollywood Casino Toledo) during the five year period then ended (and calculated by multiplying 4% by the excess (if any) of (i) the average net revenues for the trailing five-year period over (ii) 50% of the 2013 projected net revenues). - (iv) Percentage Rent (Hollywood Casino Columbus and Hollywood Casino Toledo): Variable amount, determined monthly, based on 20% of the excess of Penn's actual net revenues from Hollywood Casino Columbus and Hollywood Casino Toledo of the month then ended over 50% of 1/12 of the 2013 projected net revenues.